project-akri/akri/docs/development.md

 ```

 ### Helm Upgrade
 To modify an Akri installation to reflect a new state, you can use [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/).
-See the [Customizing Akri Installation document](./customizing-akri-installation.md) for further explanation.
+See the [Customizing an Akri Installation document](./customizing-akri-installation.md) for further explanation.